Compassionate. Smart. Experienced.

-Child Support Attorney in Denver, Colorado
+Child Support Attorney In Denver, Colorado

 Under Colorado law, every child is legally entitled to support from both parents, and both parents have a continuing duty to provide support to the child.
-Child support may be ordered in a dissolution of marriage, legal separation, declaration of invalidity of the marriage, or a paternity action.
+Child support may be ordered in a dissolution of marriage, legal separation, declaration of invalidity of the marriage or paternity action.
 The right to receive child support belongs to the child, not to the custodial parent receiving the support on the child’s behalf.